Spacefolio/app/README.md

-# Algonex
+# BotSea
-The front-end and back-end for the Algonex web application
+The front-end and back-end for the BotSea web application